SaraPnm/Challenge-10_UFO-Sighting-with-JavaScript/README.md

-# Challenge 10, Mission to Mars - Web Scraping with HTML/CSS
+# Challenge 11, UFO Sighting with JavaScript

 ## Project Overview
 We’ll build a table using data stored in a JavaScript array.
 We’ll also create filters to make this table fully dynamic, meaning that it will react to user input, and then place the table into an HTML file for easy viewing.